 Comma After Introductory Clauses

-Introductory clauses are dependent clauses which are found at the beginning of the sentence (although they can be moved to the end of the sentence, too, without confusing the meaning of the sentence).
+Introductory clauses are dependent clauses that are often found at the beginning of the sentence (although they can be moved to the end of the sentence, too, without confusing the meaning of the sentence).
 After a dependent introductory clause, we use a comma to separate the introductory clause from the independent clause.
-The dependent introductory clause may start with an adverb or conjunction like although, if, or when.
+Consider the examples below: